patrickdappollonio/http-server/docs/directory-listing.md

   * Code fences' syntax highlighting is not supported
   * Title anchors are not supported when file highlighting is in use, and viceversa

+#### Image alignment

+Since raw HTML is not supported, `http-server` supports Markdown image alignment.
+To use it, suffix your image URL with one of the following:

+* `#align-left` to align the image to the left
+* `#align-right` to align the image to the right
+* `#align-center` to center the image

+If you don't specify an alignment, the image will be set to its own paragraph block.
+This is different than `#align-left` since this will make the image "float" to the left instead, making the text surround the image.

+#### Mermaid diagrams

+`http-server` supports Mermaid diagrams.
+Create a code block with the `mermaid` language, and the diagram will be rendered as an SVG image.
+Rendering happens client-side, and the Mermaid library (found in [`internal/server/assets`](internal/server/assets)) is loaded only if a Mermaid code block is found.

 ### Markdown banner

 Another utility to draw attention to specific details is the "banner" feature.
 In short, it's a yellow stripe that appears right below the page header (the blue one) and allows you to provide a message that shows centered in the stripe.
 This is useful for providing a warning or a notice to end users.